harrypatton/algorithms/interview/whiteboard/lc556-next-greater-element-III.md

 be careful about the edge case below,
 test: 1,999,999,999 => 9,199,999,999 (too big)

 that's why we need to try-catch there.
+Another way to do is to convert to long.
+If the value >= int.MaxValue, return -1.
 */
 public class Solution {
     public int NextGreaterElement(int n) {